Dr-CK/SimonSays/README.md

  There's no explicit way to see the current sequence length, but there will be a little melody playing after finishing 8, 16, 24, etc... steps.
  It will also play another melody when setting a new high score.

-### Hold down buttons during power up to set the game mode
+### Hold down buttons during power-up to set the game mode
  - Green: Easy mode (three attempts instead of just one) - Easy mode has it's own high score
  - Red: Reverse mode (enter the sequence in reverse order)
  - Blue: Multiplayer mode (see below)